-The work is laid out very simply.
+The work by Roberto Pastore is laid out very simply.
 There is punctuation but very little.
 So little in fact that the occasional full stop or exclamation mark becomes noticeable.
 But fear not.
-This is no breathless gallop along endless comma and stop free lines waiting for a semblance of meaning to emerge.
+This is no breathless gallop along with endless comma and stops free lines waiting for a semblance of meaning to emerge.
 It is Pastore’s great skill that each line is its own unit, almost its own story.
 Individual lines carry great responsibility since individual lines are to a great extent their own stanza.
 Although a few of the pieces take a more traditional stanzaic form, most don’t.
 The poems gain cohesion from repetition, eye-rhyme and assonance and thematic connections, the work divided into three sections entitled, Throat, Belly, Heart.

 Much of this poetry feels like it contains within its heart a struggle to outrun the past.
 In ‘Past Extends’ the poet writes about being locked out of the house as a child and trudging into the hills.
 Sometimes it’s hard to look back, the narrator tells us, and if you succeed in looking back then what is there to see and how bearable is it?